Mental health in education: United States

 Concerning U.S. state policies as of 2020, three states have approved mandatory mental health curriculums.
 In July 2018, New York and Virginia passed legislation that made mental health instruction mandatory in public education.
 New York has made it mandatory for students from Kindergarten to 12th grade to undergo mental health instruction.
 After experiencing traumatizing suicidal behavior with his own son, Virginia Senator Creigh Deeds thought it necessary to teach warning signs to 9th and 10th graders so they can look out for the safety of their peers and themselves.
 The board of education is in charge of deliberating details of the curriculum but the senator is hopeful that teachers will also receive training on warning signs.
 Even though investment in mental health has never been higher, the state legislature has yet to approve extra funding to implement the curriculum.
 In July 2019, Florida's board of education made 5 hours of mental health education mandatory for grades 6 through 12, making it the third state to approve such instruction.

 Nationally, there has been some effort to increase education on mental health in the public school system.
 In 2020, the U.S. Department of Education awarded School-Based Mental Health Services grants to 6 state education agencies (SEAs) to increase the number of qualified (i.e., licensed, certified, well-trained, or credentialed) mental health service providers that provide school-based mental health services to students in local educational agencies (LEAs) with demonstrated need.
 There has been a growing popularity with school-based mental health services in United States public school systems, in which schools have their students covered for mental health care.
+People, on both the local and federal level, across the states are taking steps to redesign a system that is more favorable for students.
+This includes focusing on providing mental health services to them.

 This concept has the potential to allow students to have access to services that can help them understand and work through any stressors they may face within their schooling, as well as a better chance of intervention for those students who need it.

+In a study conducted in 2018 it was found that around 20% of college students in the United States had made attempts at suicide.
+A report by Healthy Minds in 2021 revealed that 5% of students had reported having planned to commit suicide in the preceding year.
+There are different kinds of students everywhere.
+Some might need more support than others, and some might learn at a faster pace than others.
+It is important to create an inclusive environment for all.